netfoundry/minimal-mistakes/docs/_pages/v2/guide-cli.md

 ### login

+#### Obtain a token with a credentials file

-This is the default sub-command and logs you in to a NetFoundry organization by fetching and caching a login token with your API account credentials.
+`login` is the default sub-command and logs you in to a NetFoundry organization by fetching and caching a login token with your API account credentials.
 You must supply an API account as a JSON file path to `nfctl --credentials NETFOUNDRY_API_ACCOUNT` or as environment variables as described in [the authentication guide](/guides/authentication/#command-line-examples).
 You may also learn how to obtain an API account credentials file in [the authentication guide](/guides/authentication/#get-an-api-account).

 The `nfctl login --eval` option causes the CLI to emit shell configuration for evaluation by the `eval` or `source` commands.
 This is useful for exporting an API token to your shell for use in other apps outside of the CLI.
 Check out [the REST examples](/guides/rest/) for ideas.
 There are more details about using `login --eval` to authenticate via the shell environment in [the authentication guide](/guides/authentication).

+#### Logging in with a user token without a credentials file

+You can run the `login` command without a credentials file if you already have a token.
+There are three ways to supply your token to the `login` command.

+1. Supply the token as the value of the `NETFOUNDRY_API_TOKEN` environment variable.
+1. If you do not supply a token in advance the CLI will interactively prompt you for it.

 ### logout